 Nigeria

 Ayobola Kekere-Ekun (b.
-1993, Lagos) is a Nigerian artist whose practice brings together her interests in advertising, popular culture, gender, portraiture and Nigerian politics.
-Using a method of paper craft called quilling, she creates seemingly benign images that evoke the frivolities of selfie culture, while referencing more serious topics such as self-perception and self-presentation, voyeurism, escapism and the workings of propaganda.
+1993, Lagos) is a Nigerian artist working in South Africa.
+Her practice brings together her interests in advertising, popular culture, gender, portraiture and Nigerian politics.
+Using a method of paper craft called quilling, she creates seemingly benign images that evoke the frivolities of selfie culture, while referencing gender, mythology, memory, and trauma.

 Kekere-Ekun’s work has been exhibited in multiple group shows in Lagos, Los Angeles, Johannesburg, London and beyond.
-Her first solo exhibition took place at Rele Gallery, Lagos in 2019.
-The exhibition was supported by a grant awarded by the Dean Collection, a contemporary art collection created by celebrity performing artists Alicia Keys and Swizz Beatz (Kasseem Dean).
+Her first solo exhibition (2019) at Rele, Lagos was supported by a grant awarded by the Dean Collection, a collection created by celebrities Alicia Keys and Swizz Beatz.
 Her first Johannesburg solo took place at Guns & Rain in 2020, and in 2021 she was the recipient of the ABSA l’Atelier Award.

 Watch this video to meet Ayobola in studio.